Definition

 If foods known to cause allergenic responses are found to be part of the rat’s diet, exclude these substances.

-proceed with an elimination diet.
+If no new foods have been added to the diet or the specific food agent is unable to be identified readily, then proceed with an elimination diet.
 A true elimination diet involves giving one novel protein source and one novel carbohydrate source.
 This type of controlled diet can be very strict.
 Listed below is a modified version of an elimination diet (Ducommun 2000):

 Give a base diet of cooked brown rice, raw millet, and include 1 teaspoon of Nutri-Cal (purchased at your local Pet Store or through your Veterinarian).
 Give over 7 to 10 days.
-If improvement is seen then begin adding a food to this base diet.
+If improvement is seen, then begin adding a food to this base diet.
 Keep a record of when each food is added and the response.
-If symptoms return following the addition of a particular food then you have identified the culprit food and can remove it from the diet.
+If symptoms return following the addition of a particular food, then you have identified the culprit food and can remove it from the diet.

 If skin irritation and lesions are present from itching see Dermatitis for treatment options.